TBD54566975/developer.tbd.website/site/blog/2024-07-31-simplying-cross-platform-payments-daps.md

 ## Solving an Awkward Issue

 Peer-to-peer (P2P) payment applications have existed since the late '90s, starting with tools like PayPal.
-With the rise of smartphones, innovative mobile apps like Venmo, Zelle, and Block's very own CashApp have made it easier to exchange funds directly from our phones.
+With the rise of smartphones, innovative mobile apps like Venmo, Zelle, and Block's very own Cash App have made it easier to exchange funds directly from our phones.

 However, a persistent issue remains: the sender and recipient must use the same app to complete a transaction.
 People have personal and valid reasons for choosing their preferred payment apps.